denten-books/plain-text/3-format.md

 an "intermediate data structure," which it then "'unfolds' all at once" by "'peeling' the data structure one level at a time" [@madnick_script_1968, 97].

-!["System Command and Data Flow."
-Flows and transformations between data structures at "disk file" level and text structures at the "user terminal" and the "line printer" levels [@madnick_script_1968, 98].](images/script.png)

 The schematics show that formatting involves more than simple application of visual style to words.
 Formatter designers from TROFF to FORMAT rather describe their programs in terms of instrumental control.
 Richard Berns, the